 Statistical analysis of SSR data: The expected size of the amplified bands for each SSR marker was determined by comparing their migration patterns with the 100-bp DNA ladder.
 Clear, distinct bands were visually scored as present (1) or absent (0) for eight polymorphic SSR markers in 19 brinjal genotypes.
-Polymorphic information content (PIC) and heterozygosity have been calculated to evaluate the marker's ability to detect genetic variation.
-Binary data was used to construct a dendrogram based on a matrix of similarities generated by the Jaccard standard.
+Polymorphic information content (PIC) and heterozygosity was calculated to evaluate the marker's ability to detect genetic variation.
+Binary data was used to construct a dendrogram based on a matrix of similarities generated by the Jaccard standard (ref.).
 Clustering was performed using UPGMA (Unweighted paired-group method with arithmetic mean) to illustrate the genetic relations between genotypes.

 RESULTS AND DISCUSSION